 Instructions

-- Clean tomatoes and peppers, halve the paprikas and scoop out the seeds.
-Cut into strips or wedges.
-Peel and finely chop the onion.
+- Clean 6 medium tomatoes and 4 sweet peppers.
+Halve the peppers and scoop out the seeds, then cut them into strips or wedges.
+Peel and finely chop 2 medium onions.

-- In a large pot, heat the fat on medium heat and fry the onions until golden brown.
+- In a large frying pan, heat 1 Tablespoon lard over medium heat and fry the onions until they are golden brown.

-- Add the chopped vegetables.
-Pepper and salt, stir.
-Turn down the heat, cover with a lid and let stew for 10 minutes.
+- Add the chopped vegetables to the pan.
+Season with 1/4 teaspoon black pepper and 1 teaspoon salt, then stir.
+Turn down the heat, cover with a lid, and let it stew for 10 minutes.

-- In the meantime, slice the sausage into rounds and fry them in a little fat in a frying pan.
+- In the meantime, slice 7 ounces sausage into rounds and fry them in a little fat in a separate frying pan.

-- Add the eggs to the stewed vegetables, remove the pot from the stove, and stir.
+- Add 4 eggs to the stewed vegetables, remove the pot from the stove, and stir.
 Mix eggs until curdling, or return the pot to the heat for a few more minutes, or until the eggs have thickened.
+Do not overcook the eggs.

 - Stir the fried sausage into the lecho and serve.